-The Australian Government funds advocacy services under the National Aged Care Advocacy Program.
-Advocacy services provide information to consumers, their families and carers about their rights and responsibilities when accessing aged care services.
+Advocacy services provide information to consumers, their families and carers about their rights and responsibilities when accessing Australian Government funded aged care services.

 An advocate can help you by:

 - participating in the discussion about your flexible care agreement and care plan - talking about any complaints you may have.